tbressler/waterrower-core/README.md

 # Water Rower Core Library
-The first Java library for the Water Rower S4/S5 monitor.
+A Java library which connects the WaterRower S4/S5 Performance Monitor with your multi-platform Java application.

 ## Usage

+The library requires JDK 1.8 or higher.

 The usage of the library is very simple.
 Just start with the following example: